JamesSuryaPutra/Data-Science-London/README.md

 - A short introduction to Ensembles with model averaging and Random Forests

 Olivier is a R&D Software Engineer working in Java by day and a Python machine learning hacker by night.
 He is interested in applications to Natural Language Processing, Computer Vision and predictive modelling.

+# Evaluation
+This is a binary classification task, You are evaluated on classification accuracy (the percentage of labels you predict correctly).
+The training set has 1000 samples and the testing set has 9000.
+Your prediction should be a 9000 x 1 vector of ones or zeros.
+You also need an Id column (1 to 9000) and should include a header.